 7. Use Proper Design Documents or Software

-It is best to use the proper documentation or software to capture all the information for your project design.
-The output of your project design depends on your industry, and it can be as simple as a Gantt chart, flow chart, work chart that is carried to the project planning stage.
+It is best to use the proper documentation or project planning software to capture all the information for your Project design.
+The output of your project design depends on your industry, and it can be as simple as a Gantt chart, flow chart, or work chart that is carried to the Project Planning stage.

-Many projects do not have a specified project design phase, so that you can plan your project at the planning or initiation phase depending on your organization.
+Many projects do not have a specified project design phase so you can plan your project at the planning or initiation phase depending on your organization.

 "Sometimes our marketing plans or branding initiative have several audiences, so confirming who we are targeting for each particular project helps focus the team and clarifies objectives" – Laura Puente

-It is obvious that a good project design will be a giant step towards achieving a successful project.
-Knowing how dependent the project's success is on the project design, the responsibility of project managers can be tough and demanding.
+It is obvious that a good Project design will be a giant step toward achieving a successful project.
+Knowing how dependent the project's success is on the Project design, the responsibility of project managers can be tough and demanding.

-The steps above will help you structure a good project design and lift the pressure that comes with knowing you are carrying the burden of the project's success on your neck
+The steps above will help you structure a good project design in task management software and lift the pressure that comes with knowing you are carrying the burden of the project's success on your neck.